 The Various Health Benefits of Red Raspberry Leaf Tea

-I’ve written about the benefits of raspberry before, which includes the potential to help lower your risk of cancer and a host of inflammatory diseases, but its leaves possess their own unique traits that make them stand out.
-Here are some additional benefits you should be aware of when you drink red raspberry leaf tea:4
+I've written about the benefits of raspberry fruit before, which include the potential to help lower your risk of cancer and a host of inflammatory diseases.
+However, its leaves possess their own unique traits that make them stand out.
+Here are some additional benefits you should be aware of when you drink red raspberry leaf tea:

-Potassium deficiency has been closely associated with high blood pressure and an increased risk of heart disease.
-In a study published in the journal Hypertension, those who consumed 4,069 milligrams of potassium daily had an impressive 49 percent lower risk of death from ischemic heart disease compared to those who only received around 1,000 milligrams per day.5
+• May boost heart health — Potassium deficiency has been closely associated with high blood pressure and an increased risk of heart disease.
+In a study published in the journal Hypertension, those who consumed 4,069 milligrams of potassium daily had an impressive 49 percent lower risk of death from ischemic heart disease compared to those who only received around 1,000 milligrams per day.8

-According to one study, researchers noted that taking raspberry leaf may help decrease the likelihood of pre- and post-term gestation, as well as reducing the chances of an artificial rupture and the need for a caesarean section.6
+• May aid in pregnancy — According to a 1999 study, researchers noted that taking raspberry leaf may help decrease the likelihood of pre- and post-term gestation, as well as reducing the chances of an artificial rupture and the need for a caesarean section.9

 How to Grow and Store Red Raspberry Leaf Tea

-Growing raspberry plants in your own home will be advantageous because not only do you have a clean source of tea leaves, but you can also enjoy the berries in their freshest state.
+Growing raspberry plants in your own home will be advantageous because you not only will have a clean source of tea leaves, but you can also enjoy the berries in their freshest state.
 To start cultivating the plants, make sure that your garden has rich, organic soil with a pH level of 5.8 to 6.5.
-In addition, the area must get six to eight hours of sunlight per day.8
+In addition, the area must get six to eight hours of sunlight per day.15

 Plant seeds in the early spring, and water the soil regularly to help prevent weeds from overpowering the raspberries once they mature.
-Lastly, make sure that they’re not planted near other plants such as tomatoes and potatoes because they’re prone to the same fungus that raspberry is susceptible to.9 Here are some tips to remember when the plant is ready for harvesting:
+Lastly, make sure that they're not planted near other plants such as tomatoes and potatoes because they're prone to the same fungus that raspberries are susceptible to.16

 To properly store your dried leaves, you need to grind them first.
-The easiest way to do this is putting them in your food processor, but you can also use a mortar and pestle if you don’t have an appliance that can grind food.
-Place them in an airtight container to maintain freshness.11
+The easiest way to do this is putting them in your food processor, but you can also use a mortar and pestle.
+Place the leaves in an airtight container to maintain freshness.18

 Making Your Own Red Raspberry Leaf Tea at Home

 Making tea from red raspberry leaves is an easy way of getting its benefits, and is one of the most popular methods as well.
-The final product will have a flavor similar to mild green tea but without the caffeine, making it much safer for pregnant women.
-To brew the tea, simply follow this procedure:12
+The final product will have a flavor similar to mild green tea but without the caffeine, making it much safer for those who are sensitive to this substance.
+To brew the tea, simply follow this procedure:19

 • 1 teaspoon of crushed red raspberry tea leaves for every ounce of water